NoobCloudSystems/SocialSystem/README.md

 SocialSystem is a [NoobCloud](https://github.com/NoobCloudSystems/NoobCloud) compatible friends and party system for [Velocity](https://github.com/PaperMC/Velocity).

-**Note**: This project is still in progress, there may be bugs and errors.
+**Note**: This project is still a work in progress, there may be bugs, errors or missing features.
 At this time, I do not recommend using this plugin on your production server.

 ## API
 The API lets you access data from the SocialSystem and extend it.
-The JavaDocs can be found [here](https://docs.luccboy.tk/socialsystem).
+The JavaDocs can be found [here](https://noobcloudsystems.github.io/docs/socialsystem).

 **Adding the API:**